EverMN/gc-data/codebook.md

 ## Data Dictionary - dataset.txt

-Summary of the UCI - Human Activity Recognition Using Smartphones Data Set http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+**EXTRACT AND SUMMARY** of the UCI - Human Activity Recognition Using Smartphones Data Set http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 Only the \*mean() and \*std() fields were included.